In organic chemistry it is crucial to recognize OH as a bad leaving group and remember reagents that convert it to a good leaving group.

-In organic chemistry, when students learn reactions such as SN1, SN2, E1 and E2, we learn about good vs bad leaving groups.
-A good leaving group, when it leaves, is very stable on it's own and will not attack the substrate again.
+A good leaving group, when it leaves, is very stable on its own and will not attack the substrate again.
 Examples of good leaving groups are I (iodine) and Cl (chlorine).
-As we go down a group, the size of halogens increases making them more capable of stabilizing the negative charge.
-Thats it why Iodine is one of the best leaving groups.
+As we go down group 17 on the Periodic table, the size of halogens increases making them more capable of stabilizing the negative charge.
+Thats it why iodine is one of the best leaving groups.

 What can we do once we turn OH into a good leaving group?
 Any reactions that involve a leaving group.
-For example OH plus H2SO4 usually undergoes E1 giving the most substituted and stable double bond.
-It can also undergo SN1, SN2, and E2 depending on which nucleophile is being used and in which solvent conditions.
+For example an alcohol with H2SO4 usually undergoes E1 giving the most substituted and stable double bond.
+It can also undergo SN1, SN2, and E2 depending on which nucleophile is being used and what are the solvent conditions.

 Let us help you ace your organic chemistry class.
-Our wonderful organic chemistry tutors in NYC, Brooklyn, and online are here to answer any questions.
-Please call 646-407-9078 to schedule an organic chemistry tutoring session today.
+Our wonderful organic chemistry tutors in Washington, DC and online are here to answer any questions.
+Please text 646-407-9078 to schedule an organic chemistry tutoring session today.

 Come over to Mayya's Youtube Channel to learn more orgo!